dy/sprae/r&d.md

   - that's same as `:with`
   - `init` reads JSON, `:with` reads regular JS objects, they're not same

-## [ ] Autoinit - how? inert? sprae? init? -> wait until first request to not autoinit
+## [x] Autoinit - how? inert? sprae? init? -> wait until first request to not autoinit -> autoinit UMD by default

   * TS doesn't allow arbitrary attributes on `<Script>` tag, but prefix (surprise!) is allowed.